R Tutorials Top Banner

 First, there was S. The S statistical programming language was developed in the late 1970's, primarily by John Chambers at Bell Labs.
 S was first distributed outside of Bell Labs in 1980, and by 1988 the "New S Language" had become available.
 This was the basis for the commercial version called S-Plus.
 By 1990, S or S-Plus was in widespread use by statisticians.

 In the early 1990's, Ross Ihaka and Robert Gentleman, of the University of Auckland in New Zealand, wrote a teaching version of S/S-Plus and named it R. In 1995 the source code for R was released as open source under the Gnu Public License.
-People who are unfamiliar with this concept are urged to click those links and read all about it.
+People who are unfamiliar with this concept are encouraged to click those links and read all about it.
 Since that time, R has become one of the most powerful and versatile statistical software programs available at any price.

 R is a statistical computing environment.
 Primarily, it is a programming language, but one containing a very large number of statistical functions.
 These functions can be used to perform complex statistical analyses interactively, or they can be included in larger scripts and programs to accomplish even more complex tasks.
 R also has very elaborate graphical capabilities, allowing the production of publication-quality graphics.